8 Ways For Supporting Loved Ones in Mental Health Crisis

 According to psychiatrist Andrew Davis, of Kaiser Permanente Clinic in Maryland, USA, the following can be signs that someone is going through a mental crisis:

-Here are eight tips from the experts on how you can support those around you when they’re going through a difficult time.
+Here are eight expert tips on supporting those around you when they’re going through a difficult time.

 1. Help them contact the right places